Hidden universality in the merger rate distribution in the primordial black hole scenario: Hidden universality in the merger rate density

-A simple Monte Carlo analysis shows that a sample of 100 events is necessary to measure $\alpha$ to integer accuracy and 1000 events would allow to measure it with an error of 0.15.
+In order to crudely estimate the necessary sample size to measure $\alpha$ from future GW detections, we generate a mock Monte Carlo sample of BHs drawn from a fiducial flat mass function between a range of masses 5 and $30\,\Msun$, and generate a random merger sample by randomly drawing objects with probability proportional to $(m_1+m_2)^\alpha$.
+For this order-of-magnitude estimate we neglect the measurement error of mass, since the mass measurement accuracy is expected to be much smaller than the range of BH masses, i.e. $\Delta m_{1,2}/m_{1,2}\sim 25\%$ for half of the sources for the design sensitivity of second generation GW instruments including Advanced LIGO, Advanced VIRGO, and KAGRA \citep{Ghoshetal2016}. \footnote{If heavy BHs exist with mass $30\,\Msun<m_{1,2}<50\,\Msun$, the median mass measurement errors are expected to be of order $40\%$ \citep{Vitaleetal2017}.} We generate a 2D histogram of events and fit the value of $\alpha$.
+Repeating this analysis 1000 times for fixed fiducial $\alpha$ gives an approximate posterior distribution function of the measured $\alpha$.
+This analysis shows that a sample of 100 events is necessary to measure $\alpha$ to integer accuracy and 1000 events would allow to measure it with an error of 0.15 if the fiducial value of $\alpha$ is between 1 and 3.
 The current rate estimates predict $\mathcal{R} = 12$--$240\,{\rm Gpc}^{-3}{\rm yr}^{-1}$.
-Assuming a maximum detection distance of z=0.5 for the design sensitivity of second generation instruments, a sample of $\sim 100$ events (1000 events) will accumulate in between 6 and 120 days (60 days and 3.3 years).
+Assuming a maximum detection distance of $z=0.5$ for the design sensitivity of second generation instruments, a sample of $\sim 100$ events (1000 events) will accumulate in between 6 and 120 days (60 days and 3.3 years).